How to Get Rid of Fleas on Your Carpet

-Cut three to four lemons and slice them finely.
-Boil these pieces for about 30 minutes.
-Allow the mixture to cool down.
-Filter out the lemon pieces and fill a spray bottle with the diluted lemon juice water.
+You must now filter out the lemon pieces and fill a spray bottle with the diluted lemon juice water.
 Spray this water on your pet, carpet, and rugs.
 The citrus scent emanating from the mixture and the natural oils in it will kill the fleas.
-Do not forget to vacuum the carpet because there is a chance that any eggs that may have been left behind during the treatment will hatch at a later stage.

-Also, do not reuse the dust bag; just dispose of it safely as it may have live flea eggs, which may reinfest the carpet.
+Also, do not reuse the dust bag you use to vacuum the carpet; just dispose of it safely as it may have live flea eggs, which may reinfest the carpet.
 Spray the carpet with a solution of lavender oil in water, if you don’t like the citrus scent.

 Natural Flea Repellents

 Add 10 to 15 drops of citronella and rosemary oil to a gallon of water and spray the solution on infected areas.
 Citronella and rosemary oil act as natural pest repellents, similar to lemon.

 Numerous insecticides are available in the market; however, they should be used only in extreme cases of flea infestations, not if you see one flea in on your pet.
 Furthermore, if you are using insecticides, use them only on carpets.

 Insecticides usually have a very strong odor, which might persist for days.
 Remember that these toxic chemicals might harm the pet if it accidentally ingests them.

 Check your pet regularly for flea infections.
 You should also bathe your pet regularly using flea soaps and shampoos if they have fleas.
 Eucalyptus- or lavender-scented products are highly recommended for this purpose.
 Check with your vet before doing this, though, as pets can be sensitive to certain ingredients.